abialemuel/Monitoring-App/README.md

 # Monitoring App

-This service probes devices using the Blackbox Prometheus module.
+This service probes devices using the Blackbox Prometheus module created and managed by DPE https://gitlab.playcourt.id/telkom-digital/dpe/std/impl/netmonk/prometheus-exporter.
 You can configure the devices to probe by adding entries to the `probe_config.yaml` file.

 ## Features